rasyaq/rasyid.github.io/_posts/2023-08-27-Understanding-Transformers.md

 ## Simpler Than It Looks!
 While transformers enable complex modeling, the implementation involves simple, repeated blocks of self-attention, cross-attention and feedforward layers.
 This repetitive structure makes transformers easy to optimize and scale to huge datasets across diverse domains.

+The self-attention layer connects different positions of the input sequence to build a representation that incorporates contextual information from the full sequence.
+The feedforward network processes each position identically to extract features.

+During training, the input data is converted to embeddings which are fed to the encoder.
+The encoder output and target tokens are given as input to the decoder, also composed of similar blocks.
+The decoder predicts the next token, and the loss between predicted and actual target tokens is used to update the model weights.

+During inference, the trained encoder processes the input sequence to generate encoder representations.
+The trained decoder takes these representations and predicts the output sequence token by token in an autoregressive manner.
+The self-attention and feedforward layers in the Transformer enable modeling both local and global dependencies.

+In this way, the Transformer architecture processes sequences in parallel to learn contextual representations during training, and generates outputs autoregressively during inference.
+The key components are self-attention layers to model dependencies and feedforward layers for feature extraction.